blenbuticho/Uber-Project/README.md

 # Data Analysis

-- The analysis explores Uber trip data from April to September 2014 in order to gain insights into patterns of usage over time.
-The data is processed and transformed using various R packages such as dplyr, lubridate, readr and tidyr.
+- The analysis explores Uber trip data to gain insights into patterns of usage over time.
 The transformed data is then used to create several visualizations including a bar graph of trips by hour, a bar graph of trips by hour and month, a bar graph of trips by day, and a bar graph of trips by day and month.
 These visualizations provide an understanding of when Uber is most frequently used and how usage patterns vary by day, hour, and month.

 # Filtering the Data and Creating Visuals